super-jkdevops/k8s-HandsON-lab/README.md

 - [ ] Add Ingress controller traefik as default controller
 - [ ] Setup frontend based on flask for course presentation
 - [ ] Correct output of commands
-- [ ] Provision 2nd master node
+- [ ] Provision 2nd master node and rename k8s-master to k8s-master1
-- [ ] Provision HAProxy loadbalancer
+- [x] Provision HAProxy loadbalancer correspond to 2 master nodes k8s-master1 and k8s-master2
-- [ ] One hadshoot provisioner script
+- [x] One hadshoot provisioner script
 - [x] Add apps directory synchronization to each of cluster node
 - [x] Replace Ansible on vagrant host using anslible_local on each vagrant vm (PARTIALY DONE)
+- [x] Reduce unnecessary steps for disk creation.
+Extra storage need to be provide only for workers vms